killer attitude dp girl

 It builds trust and familiarity.

-So, take a moment to review your profile pictures.
+Take a moment and review your profile pictures.
 Are they saying what you want them to say?
-If not, it might be time for an update.
+If not, it’s probably time for an update.

 Style and comfort, that’s what it’s all about.
-You should never sacrifice one for the other.
-I mean, who wants to look great but feel like they’re wearing a straightjacket?
+Never sacrifice one for the other.
+Who wants to look great but feel like they’re wearing a straightjacket?

 Cool undertones, and blues and greens are your friends.
 Patterns, on the other hand, can be tricky.